p0lax/webpack-starter-kit/README.md

 # webpack-starter-kit

-Template front-end project with webpack
+Template front-end project with webpack.
+Clone this repository and start development.